angular/angular/aio/content/guide/devtools.md

 # DevTools Overview

-Angular DevTools is a Chrome extension that provides debugging and profiling capabilities for Angular applications.
+Angular DevTools is a browser extension that provides debugging and profiling capabilities for Angular applications.
-Angular DevTools supports Angular v9 and later, with Ivy enabled.
+Angular DevTools supports Angular v12 and later.

 <div class="video-container">